Professional Accounting/Tax Technician (Level 4 Apprenticeship)

 Subject: Accounting & Bookkeeping

-The CAW Business School has a well-earned reputation for excellence; delivering quality training and education and employer support.
-Your apprentice will benefit from:
+CAW Business School has a well-earned reputation for excellence; delivering quality training and education and employer support.
+As an apprentice you will benefit from:

-- Tuition, support and assessment provided in the workplace, online and via email and telephone contact
+- Tuition, support and assessment provided in college, online and via email and telephone contact

 - Access to our unique Virtual Learning Environment (VLE) and extensive eLibrary resources

-The apprentice should be competent in manual double-entry bookkeeping and have completed the AAT Level 3 Advanced Diploma in Accounting qualification.
+You must be competent in manual double-entry bookkeeping and have completed the Level 3 Assisting Accountant Apprenticeship or the AAT Level 3 Advanced Diploma in Accounting qualification.
+If you do not have a level 3 qualification please contact us to discuss suitability for the course as other qualifications may be acceptable.

 This apprenticeship consists of the knowledge, skills and behaviours required to develop the finance skills needed by a Professional Accounting or Tax Technician and to enhance professional status.